dhonysilva/blocks_analytics/README.md

 ## Analytics Databases Engines

 We are going to follow the same best practices the [Plausible](https://github.com/plausible/analytics)'s team already have developing their analytics plataform.
 They use the [ClickHouse](https://clickhouse.com/clickhouse) engine.
-And to take advantage of it into the Elixir ecosystem, they created [ecto_ch](https://github.com/plausible/ecto_ch), the ClickHouse adapter for Ecto.
+And to take advantage of it into the Elixir ecosystem, they had created [ecto_ch](https://github.com/plausible/ecto_ch), the ClickHouse adapter for Ecto.

 There's also this post by [Andy LeClair](https://andyleclair.dev/posts/2025/01-21-things-you-can-do-with-ecto.html) describring on how to use some [ecto_ch](https://github.com/plausible/ecto_ch) capabilities powered by ClickHouse.

 The initial idea is to fetch the Cardano Block, use the [ecto_ch](https://github.com/plausible/ecto_ch) to persists the data appropriately for timeseries analysis and then, analyse it with DuckDB.

+### How to use two databases?

+We're going to use Ecto Repos as we will need need to connect to multiple databases, and on our cases, we'll set up a separate repo for each the ClickHouse database.
+Here is the [ClickhouseRepo](https://github.com/plausible/analytics/blob/master/lib/plausible/clickhouse_repo.ex) from the Plausible Analytics that we will use as a starting point.

 ## Examples

-There's some great Analytics plataforms that graphically present the Cardano Blocks and whole chain of data related to it.
+There's some great Analytics plataforms that graphically present the Cardano Blocks and the underlying chain of data related to it.
 Some of them are:

 * [eUTxO.org - Cardano Blockchain Explorer](https://eutxo.org)
 * [ADASTAT](https://adastat.net)